 Taos Academy requires the student to accumulate a minimum of 24 credits to earn a diploma.
 Beyond New Mexico Public Education requirements, Taos Academy students are required to participate in foreign language development, dual credit or internship, 21st Century Learning College and Career Preparation (CCP), and community service/leadership.
 Each student's individual Next Step Plan, identifying courses required for graduation, is developed by Taos Academy staff with the student and parent and is updated regularly to reflect student goals and progress.
-These are reviewed twice annually with family at our Student-Led Conferences.
+These are hosted in Career Cruising and are reviewed twice annually with family at our Student-Led Conferences.